 Want to accelerate your career without committing to a full MBA?
 The Graduate Certificate focuses on four foundational business courses taught by our nationally recognized MBA faculty.
 The Certificate is tailored to those who are not ready to commit to pursuing an MBA, those without an undergraduate degree in business and those who have been out of school for a few years.
 You can begin to become an exceptional problem solver who adds value on the job today with what you learned in our Certificate program last night.
 Later, you can apply these credits should you pursue the UNCG Evening MBA program.

 - This 12-credit hour certificate can be completed in as little as two semesters (either fall/spring or spring/fall) of part-time study.

 - All classes are scheduled in the evening, Monday through Thursday from 6:30 pm to 9:20 pm at the UNCG campus.

-- If you decide to continue your graduate business studies, you can apply directly to the Bryan MBA from the certificate program and your courses will carry over into the Bryan MBA.
+- If you decide to continue your graduate business studies, you can apply directly to the UNCG MBA from the certificate program and your courses will carry over into the UNCG MBA.

-Courses are taught on the semester format and certificate students enroll in the same classes as Bryan MBA students.
+Courses are taught on the semester format and certificate students enroll in the same classes as UNCG MBA students.
 The following four courses are required to complete the Graduate Certificate in Business Foundations:

 - MBA 715 – Integrative Business